MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 ### Make RNAsik analysis ready

-[bio-ansible](https://github.com/MonashBioinformaticsPlatform/bio-ansible) is complete bioinformatics server (heavy genomics focused at this stage) deployment ansible script, which depending type might require admin privilege i.e `sudo`.
-Given that [system prerequisites](#system-prerequisites) are satisfied one don't need `sudo` to install [bio_tools stack](https://github.com/MonashBioinformaticsPlatform/bio-ansible/blob/master/roles/bio_tools/tasks/main.yml).
-In this docs there is an assumption that user either has `sudo` rights and/or able to install [system prerequisites](#system-prerequisites) OR already has those dependencies installed and therefore can simply use [bio-ansible](https://github.com/MonashBioinformaticsPlatform/bio-ansible) as per installing `RNAsik` section above.
+[bio-ansible](https://github.com/MonashBioinformaticsPlatform/bio-ansible) is complete bioinformatics stack (with heavily genomics focus at this stage) deployment written in ansible script, which depending on a type of deployment might require admin privilege i.e `sudo`.
+Given that [system prerequisites](#system-prerequisites) are satisfied one **don't** need `sudo` to install bioinformatics stack, primarily [bio_tools](https://github.com/MonashBioinformaticsPlatform/bio-ansible/blob/master/roles/bio_tools/tasks/main.yml).

+In this docs there is an assumption that user either has `sudo` rights and/or able to install [system prerequisites](#system-prerequisites) OR already has those dependencies installed and therefore can simply use [bio-ansible](https://github.com/MonashBioinformaticsPlatform/bio-ansible) as per installing `RNAsik` section above to get all required tools dependencies.

-Also right now [bio-ansible](https://github.com/MonashBioinformaticsPlatform/bio-ansible) is focused on a particular tools/enviroment management type, which is [lmod](https://lmod.readthedocs.io/en/latest/), where one can `module load samtools` into their environment for use, by default `samtools` isn't available in the current (shell) enviroment.
-This is rather common system on HPC clusters.
-Because of that type of installation type if user doesn't have `lmod` installed they will needs to either `export PATH` for every tool (sounds a bit annoying to do so), OR `export` `RNAsik` into your `PATH` and them simply let `RNAsik` know where tools are through `-configFile` option.
+Also right now [bio-ansible](https://github.com/MonashBioinformaticsPlatform/bio-ansible) is focused on a particular tools/enviroment management type, which is [lmod](https://lmod.readthedocs.io/en/latest/), where one can `module load samtools` into their environment for use, by default `samtools` isn't available in the current (shell) environment.
+This is rather common approach on HPC clusters.
+Because of that type of installation, if user doesn't have pre-installed `lmod` they will needs to either `export PATH` for every tool (sounds a bit annoying), OR `export` `RNAsik` into your `PATH` and them simply let `RNAsik` know where tools are through `-configFile` option.

 ```
 export PATH=$HOME/bioansible/software/apps/BigDataScript-0.99999g:$PATH